 We left the Knights Inn for good and headed up US 1 to Interstate 85 north with a stop to gas the rental car for the final time and breakfast at MacDonald's in South Hills, Virginia.
-From here it was a short trip on the Interstate 85 to VI 46 to US 460 that took us to Crewe.The Crewe Railroad Museum 8/1/2018
+From here it was a short trip on Interstate 85 to Virginia Highway 46 to US 460 that took us to Crewe.The Crewe Railroad Museum 8/1/2018

-I had contacted his museum that we were coming this morning st 10:00 AM but no one from their group showed up.
-This is only the third time in all my trips that they were a no show!
-So I told Robin we would take pictures through the fence.
-While we would not get to see what was in the station building, this was our only option here today.Our Visit
+I had contacted this museum to let them know that we were coming this morning at 10:00 AM but no one from their group showed.
+This was only the third time in all my trips that this happened.
+So Robin and I would have to take pictures through the fence and while we would not be able to see what was in the station, this was our only option.Our Visit

-Across the driveway we found out about Robert E Lee's retreat.
+Across the driveway we learnt about Robert E Lee's retreat.
 You never know where you will find history!

 The Crewe Railroad Museum sign.

-The Crewe water tower has a painting of N&W 611 on it.
+The Crewe water tower has a painting of Norfolk & Western 611 on it.